wangsic4/Sicheng-personal-website/README.md

 In this study, we examine the arbitrage opportunities presented by the 2024 U.S. Presidential Election through the construction of a pair of systematic asymmetric portfolios designed to outperform market benchmarks (e.g., the S&P 500) in the event of either candidate’s victory.
 The systematic approach to constructing the asymmetric portfolios involves three key steps:

-     (1) conducting qualitative analysis of election policies to create thematic baskets, (2) identifying key event windows in the election cycle based on betting odds volatility, and (3) implementing dynamic floor and cap filters to select assets based on their average returns during these event windows.
+     1. Conducting qualitative analysis of election policies to create thematic baskets.
+     2. Identifying key event windows in the election cycle based on betting odds volatility.
+     3. implementing dynamic floor and cap filters to select assets based on their average returns during these event windows.

 The asymmetric nature of the portfolios arises from the dynamic filtering mechanism, which requires assets to exceed a performance threshold during positive events while ensuring returns remain above a specified floor during negative events.
 Two asymmetric portfolios were constructed—one for each presidential candidate.
 Post-election results demonstrate that the combined performance of the asymmetric portfolios significantly outperformed the benchmark, indicating the presence of election-driven arbitrage opportunities.